SharePoint storage

 Considerations

-Searching for duplicate files across an entire tenant requires extensive resources and may not be practical.
+Searching for duplicate files across an entire tenant requires extensive resources and may not be practical in many cases.

 Media files